-Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code Stockholders' rights concerning There are no stockholders' rights concerning Annual/Special Stockholders M feeting are in the Annual Stockholders' Meeting that differ accordance with the provis sions of the from those laid down in the Corporation Corporation Code.
-Code.
+Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code Stockholders' rights concerning Annual/Special Stockholders Meeting are in accordance with the provisions of the Corporation Code.

 Dividends

 Declaration Date Record Date Payment Date The Company did not declare dividends during the period covered by this report. - -